Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/07-dictionaries.md

 1. User is prompted to guess a letter
 1. The game checks the letter to see if it is in the word
 1. The game prints out a section of the snowman drawing, showing one level for each incorrectly guessed letters
-1. The game prints out a hidden version of the word, where each correct letter is displayed and unguessed letters are hidden
+1. The game prints out a hidden version of the word, where each correct letter is displayed and un-guessed letters are hidden
 1. The game prints out all of the incorrect letters that have been guessed
 1. The game loops back to asking the user to guess a letter and continues that pattern until either the user has guessed all of the letters in the word, or the snowman drawing is complete.